Starting point and expansion of the infrastructure for green hydrogen

 2025: Link to the Netherlands

 The next step is a connection to the Dutch border in 2025.
 The connection to the import point Vlieghuis will be implemented by GET H2 partner Thyssengas.
 The transmission system operator is converting existing gas pipelines to transport 100% hydrogen.
 This step will create the connection to the Green Octopus.
 The European project initiative connects Germany, the Netherlands, Belgium and France via a hydrogen network.
+In Lingen RWE is expanding the electrolysis capacity to 200 MW.

 2026: Integration of storage facilities and launch in Salzgitter